-In this blog I'm going to look at five of the most common nutrient deficiencies we see at the BePure Clinic, signs and symptoms of these deficiencies and tips to maximise your nutrition to ensure you're living with optimal levels of nutrients for a healthy life.
+Let's take a closer look at the five of the most common nutrient deficiencies we see at the BePure Clinic, the signs and symptoms of these deficiencies and tips to maximise your nutrition to ensure you're living with optimal levels of nutrients for a healthy, happy body, mind, immunity and life.

 Testing: It is advised you seek testing for Iodine through your health practitioner.
 We highly recommend taking the gold standard test for Iodine, which includes a whole body sufficiency test, we offer these at the BePure Clinic, but some initial bloods screenings are involved.

-Good sources of Iodine are seaweed, especially kelp.
-Or putting seaweed on your vegetable garden, which transfers to growing vegetables high in Iodine.
+A good source of Iodine is seaweed, especially kelp.
+Putting seaweed on your vegetable garden, which transfers to growing vegetables high in Iodine.
 We have two forms of Iodine in BePure One, potassium Iodine and also Iodine from kelp.

 Good sources of Selenium: Brazil nuts, beef and fish.
-BePure One contains 150 mcg of selenomethionine in order to help you maintain optimal Selenium levels.
+BePure One contains 150mcg of selenomethionine to support optimal Selenium levels.

-Testing: Testing your Zinc levels is something you can do at home with a functional test.
-This is recommended over testing your Zinc levels with a blood test as Zinc levels in the blood are tightly controlled by homeostasis.
-Our BePure Zinc Test is an easy way to test yours and the families Zinc levels easily.
+Testing: Testing your zinc levels is something you can do at home with a functional test.
+This is recommended over testing with a blood test as zinc levels in the blood are tightly controlled by homeostasis.
+Our BePure Zinc Taste Test is an easy way to test anyone's zinc levels easily.

 Food sources of vitamin D include egg yolks, beef, fish, organ meat and dairy.
 In BePure One we have 800IU of Vitamin D3 and an additional 800IU of Vitamin D3 in BePure Three.